Krishnaanurag01/Krishnaanurag01/README.md

 <h1 align="center">Hiya! 👋, I'm Anurag Krishna</h1>
-<h3 align="center">I'm an undergraduate student ,Indulged in competitive programming ,Android ,Field of Interest is Computer Vision.
+<h3 align="center">I'm an undergraduate student ,Indulged in Data Structures and Algorithms ,competitive programming ,Android ,Field of Interest is Computer Vision.
 My B.Tech is focused in Information Technology.
 I'm gearing myself up to be a great Developer.</h3>